About Marjan

 While the themes of her writing—cultural heritage and generational trauma—are heavy subjects, Naderi believes that poetry is a powerful medium for building immediate connections with audiences on the journey to compassion and acceptance.”

-Muslim-American Teen Uses Slam Poetry to Elevate Community, NowThis News
+Muslim-American Teen Uses Slam Poetry to Elevate Community

 “In a world where the teen isn't 'American' or 'Afghany' enough, this Muslim spoken word poet found solace with a pen and microphone.
 Meet Marjan Naderi, a Muslim American teenager creating her own space in the spoken word space and elevating the stories of her community.”